Exclusive: Saudi Aramco pursues war cover after attacks - sources

 Although one of the sources said Aramco also has an “excess of loss” cover with international insurers for any property damage above $200 million, this does not cover war or terror attacks, or revenue losses due to business interruption.

-Aramco, which said in October it had fully restored oil output after the September attacks on its facilities, did have war cover around five years ago, the source added. [nL5N26O1SS]
+Aramco, which said in October it had fully restored oil output after the September attacks on its facilities, did have war cover around five years ago, the source added.

-‘WAKING UP’ Companies have become nervous about attacks on their property in Saudi Arabia, the world’s top crude exporter, after the strikes which temporarily shut down 5.7 million barrels per day (bpd) of Aramco’s output, more than 5% of global oil supply.
+Companies have become nervous about attacks on their property in Saudi Arabia, the world’s top crude exporter, after the strikes which temporarily shut down 5.7 million barrels per day (bpd) of Aramco’s output, more than 5% of global oil supply.

 As well as Aramco, a Saudi petrochemical company is also looking for terror and war insurance in Eastern Province where the attacks took place, a fourth source said.

-“We have received more enquiries,” said Scott Bolton, director, crisis management at insurance broker Aon, adding that both domestic and international companies were checking whether they were covered for such attacks.
-Saudi Basic Industries Corp (SABIC), which Aramco agreed to buy in a $69.1 billion deal this year, already has war insurance, one of the sources said.
+“We have received more enquiries,” said Scott Bolton, director, crisis management at insurance broker Aon (AON.N), adding that both domestic and international companies were checking whether they were covered for such attacks.
+Saudi Basic Industries Corp (SABIC) (2010.SE), which Aramco agreed to buy in a $69.1 billion deal this year, already has war insurance, one of the sources said.

 SABIC did not immediately respond to a request for comment, but said in its 2018 annual report that it “kept a close eye on emerging geopolitical interruption risks” and had added cyber insurance to its global insurance program.

 Riyadh and Washington have blamed the September strikes on Iran, which denies involvement.
 The United States has sent troops to Saudi Arabia, which it says is aimed at deterring further attacks amid heightened regional tensions.